 I conducted an bit of an inadvertent social experiment before the holidays last year.
-I didn't specify the dress code for a party in the invitation, and then when people followed up with me to be sure they were going to be dressed appropriately, I told them it was "casual-fancy".
+I didn't specify the dress code for a party in the invitation, then when people followed up with me to be sure they were going to be dressed appropriately, I told them it was "casual-fancy."
 This seemed like a perfectly reasonable statement to me at the time: I knew what dress I was planning to wear, and IMHO it was straight up casual-fancy.
 Zero confusing.
 But apparently it was not quite so clear to others.
 Some folks latched on to the "fancy" part; some to the "casual" part; some - inexplicably - to leather pants; and some to the ambiguity itself - one fellow had debated wearing a tuxedo jacket with pyjama bottoms, figuring they would average each other out somewhere around casual-fancy.
 (Statistics!)
 Lesson learned.
 I now know better for next time.

 Turns out I was also subjected to a bit of an inadvertent social experiment at the holidays last year.
 Before I get started, let me ask you: if you saw the rating "Ages 17+" on a board game, what would it mean to you?